DevoInc/genesys-ui-demo-app/README.md

 ### Testing the Bundle

-To test the `genesys-ui` bundle, you can run this project using `npm run dev`.
+To test the `genesys-ui` bundle, you can run this project using `npm start`.
 This will build the app and serve it on a local web server.

 Open the app in your web browser and ensure that all components from the library are rendering as expected.